 We entered into an employment agreement with Dr. Nerissa Kreher, our Chief Medical Officer, on November 1, 2016.
-In connection with this offering, we entered into an amended and restated employment agreement with Dr. Kreher which will become effective as of the closing of this offering.
-Under the terms of the new employment agreement, Dr. Kreher is entitled to receive an annual base salary of \$365,650 and an annual target bonus of 25% of her annual base salary based upon our board of directors' assessment of Dr. Kreher's performance and our attainment of targeted goals as set by the board of directors in its sole discretion.
-Dr. Kreher also previously entered into a Confidentiality and IP Assignment Agreement with us, the terms of which are incorporated into her new employment agreement.
+Under the terms of the employment agreement, Dr. Kreher is entitled to receive an annual base salary of \$330,000 and an annual target bonus of 25% of her annual base salary based upon our board of directors' assessment of Dr. Kreher's performance and our attainment of targeted goals as set by the board of directors in their sole discretion.
+Pursuant to her employment agreement, Dr. Kreher also entered into a Confidentiality and IP Assignment Agreement with us.

-Dr. Kreher's new employment agreement provides that, in the event that her employment is terminated by us without "cause" or by Dr. Kreher with "good reason", subject to the execution and effectiveness of a separation agreement and release, she will be entitled to receive (i) an amount equal to 75% of her base salary, provided that Dr. Kreher has not breached any of the confidentiality, noncompetition or cooperation provisions set forth in, or incorporated into, the new employment agreement, payable on our normal payroll cycle, and (ii) reimbursement of COBRA premiums for health benefit coverage, up to an amount equal to the monthly employer contribution that we would have made to provide health insurance to Dr. Kreher had she remained employed with us for up to nine months.
-Additionally, all stock options and other stock based awards held by Dr. Kreher that would have vested if she had remained employed by us for an additional nine months following the date of termination will vest and become exercisable or non-forfeitable as of the date of termination.
+Dr. Kreher's employment agreement provides that, in the event that her employment is terminated by us without "cause" or by Dr. Kreher with "good reason", subject to the execution and effectiveness of a separation agreement and release, she will be entitled to receive (i) an amount equal to 50% of her base salary, provided that Dr. Kreher has not breached any provisions contained in the Confidentiality and IP Assignment Agreement, payable on our normal payroll cycle, and (ii) reimbursement of COBRA premiums for health benefit coverage, up to an amount equal to the monthly employer contribution that we would have made to provide health insurance to Dr. Kreher had she remained employed with us for up to six months.
+Additionally, all stock options and other stock based awards held by Dr. Kreher that would have vested if she had remained employed by us for an additional six months following the date of termination will vest and become exercisable or non-forfeitable as of the date of termination.